-- The towing capacity of the towing vehicle.
+- Before towing the vehicle, become familiar with the local laws that apply to recreational vehicle towing.
+These laws may vary by region. - The towing capacity of the towing vehicle.
 Be sure to read the tow vehicle manufacturer's recommendations. - How far the vehicle will be towed.
-Some vehicles have restrictions on how far and how long they can be towed. - The proper towing equipment.
+Some vehicles have restrictions on how far and how long they can be towed.

+- The proper towing equipment.
 See your dealer or trailering professional for additional advice and equipment recommendations. - If the vehicle is ready to be towed.
 Just as preparing the vehicle for a long trip, make sure the vehicle is prepared to be towed.